PATIENT RIGHTS AND RESPONSIBILITIES

 2. Physical aggression

-3. Verbal harassment includes abusive cursing or sexual language.
+3. Verbal harassment, including abusive cursing or sexual language.

 4. Not following instructions from staff members.